 To become an expert and to really learn how to maximize the capabilities of the Orion, we recommend that you dedicate time for real hands on experience.
-We recommend that you read and complete the following sections while you are in front of your Orion.
-Your Orion is very easy-to-use and you will be making quality welds within minutes.
-The purpose of this section is to help you to better understand some of the fundamental welding principles, to utilize all of the functions of your Orion, and to adapt this knowledge to specific applications.
+We recommend that you read and complete the following sections while you are in front of the Orion.
+The Orion is very easy-to-use and many users will be making quality welds within minutes.
+The purpose of this section is to help the user to better understand some of the fundamental welding principles, to utilize all of the functions of the Orion, and to adapt this knowledge to specific applications.

-As you can see from this example, Orion welding machines offer a lot of energy.
-Higher energies are perfect for larger/thicker pieces, deeper weld penetration and for welding highly conductive metals like silver.
+As you can see from this example the Orion's Arc Mode offers a lot of energy.
+At higher energies, this mode is perfect for larger/thicker pieces, deeper weld penetration and for welding highly conductive metals like silver.

-Hands On: Try welding on a flat plate with 30, 50, 75, 100, and 150 Ws of energy.
+Hands on: Try welding on a flat plate with 15, 20, 25, and 30 Ws of energy.
 Stay at max length, and make sure you have a sharp welding electrode.
-(Orion 150s was used here)